This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 Can an overseas corporation operate an incentive plan?

 An overseas corporation may operate an incentive plan in the US subject to adjustments in documentation and operation necessary to comply with Section 409A of the US tax code, federal and state securities laws and, (in the case of ISOs, ESPPs and awards to California participants) obtaining shareholder approval of the plan.
+The latter two topics were previously addressed in this guide.

 Section 409A has no impact upon stock options granted with option exercise prices at least equal to fair market value as of the date of grant.
 The market value needs to be establish by trading prices, or if none, an independent appraisal or another recognized method of establishing fair market value.
 Modifications of NQSOs could, however, have consequences to the participant under 409A.

 Nil-cost options or those granted at a discount are regulated by Section 409A.
 Such options must be exercisable, if at all, only until March 15 of the calendar year following the calendar year in which such option is first exercisable, or if later, until the 15th day of the third calendar month following the fiscal year of the US employer in which such options first became exercisable.
 Failure to meet this requirement subjects the US participant to taxation in the year the option vests (rather than ordinarily when it is exercised), and to further taxation for subsequent appreciation in subsequent years until it is exercised.
+(Another approach to consider for compliance with Section 409A is to treat nil-cost options as the grant of restricted stock.)

 If an award does not comply with Section 409A at grant the participant is also subject to a 20% penalty tax and potentially other tax penalties and interest.